KhrystynaDubovyk/sdl_evolution/proposals/NNNN-HMI_API_resultCodes_processing.md

 ## Motivation

 Currently resultCodes defined in HMI API.xml via the `Result` enum are not used at the individual RPC level.
-In order mitigate possible misundertandings and discrepancy HMI result codes should be listed out clearly.
+In order to mitigate possible misundertandings and discrepancy HMI result codes should be listed out clearly.

 ## Proposed solution
 To list expected HMI result codes on API XML same as for mobile API.